CNphan/CP546/README.md

 > " As a -role-, I want -goal/desire- so that -benefit-" Benefit is optional.

-#### Assumptions
+#### Assumptions Made
 1. Professors can be generalized to the term "teacher".
 2. Want schedules and class registration managed above all.
 3. Semester can be generalized as "session".

-#### User Vision Broken Down
+#### User Vision Broken Down to User Stories
 1. Students will use their PCs to log into the system and request classes.
   1. As a student, I want sign in from my home personal computing device.
   2. As a student, I want to request to register for university sessions.
   3. As a student, I want to request addition to class roll.
 2. Students will display the number of openings (which may be none) of all sections of a course, and select one of the open sections.
-  1. As a student, I want to request addition to class roll.
-  2. As a student, I want to see the number of seats a class has and how many are available.
+  1. As a student, I want to see the number of seats a class has and how many are available.
-  3. As a system, it should not allow a student to add classes with no seats remaining.
+  2. As a system, it should not allow a student to add classes with no seats remaining.
 3. Students will drop courses, but only before the second week of classes.
   1. As a student, I want to drop a class.
   2. As a system, it should not allow a student to drop after the 2nd week of a session.